 Get rid of dead pages

 I can’t tell you how depressing it is to go to a band’s tour page and see “upcoming tour dates,” and they’re all from two years ago.
-Consider using an app like Bandsintown to update these things automatically, but if you’re not going to be playing for a while, just get rid of the space until you have something to put there.
+If you’re not going to be playing for a while, just get rid of the space until you have something to put there.

 Your website should be clean and uncluttered, so eliminate dead pages and combine where you can.
 Your website should be fully informative, but not so overwhelmingly cluttered that visitors don’t know where to begin.